HongxiangZheng19/CS170-Project1-Eight-Puzzle/README.md

         - If it is the goal, stop and return the solution by tracing the path back to the initial state.
         - If a node with the same position as successor is in the open list with lower f, skip this successor.
         - Otherwise, add the successor to the open list.
-- Return Fail if no solution is found after the open list is empty.
+- Return None if no solution is found after the open list is empty.

 Approach 3: